mwendelm/Dataset-Nov-2025/README.md

 | \[2,4]               | 3.3                         | 4.3                          | 2.2                         |
 | \[4,2]               | 3.5                         | 2                            | 4.5                         |
 | \[4,4]               | 4.4                         | 3.2                          | 4                           |

+## Code examples <a name="code_examples"></a>
+The authors included some basic MATLAB code examples within this repository.
+No guarantee for correctness is given.
+### load_calibration.mat <a name="load_calibration"></a>
+This file contains a simple plot of a Range map and Azimuth-Elevation map of the corner reflector for one radar node.

 ## Remarks <a name="remarks"></a>
 Some activities for some participants are recorded multiple times, as the first recording was not sufficient (e.g. one radar did not record).
 The naming is then increasing with and underscore.